BPAEngine/BPAEngine/README.md

     ```bash
     VirtualBox
-    # Login with user vagrant and password vagrant
     ```

-5. Become root to be able to run plymouth:
+5. Login with user `root` and password `vagrant`, and then go to the vagrant directory:

     ```bash
-    sudo su -
-    ```

-6. Go to the vagrant directory:

-    ```bash
     cd /vagrant
     ```

-5. Run a preview from the sandbox code (this is the default):
+6. Run a preview from the sandbox code (this is the default):

     ```bash
-    ./preview.sh #will preview the theme from source/sandbox
+    ./preview.sh #will preview the theme from source/sandbox/default
     ```

 ## Source Code Repository Layout